awsdocs/aws-lambda-developer-guide/doc_source/python-tracing.md

 ## Enabling active tracing with the Lambda API<a name="python-tracing-api"></a>

-To manage tracing configuration with the AWS CLI orAWS SDK, use the following API operations:
+To manage tracing configuration with the AWS CLI or AWS SDK, use the following API operations:
 + [UpdateFunctionConfiguration](API_UpdateFunctionConfiguration.md)
 + [GetFunctionConfiguration](API_GetFunctionConfiguration.md)
 + [CreateFunction](API_CreateFunction.md)